FREQUENTLY ASKED QUESTIONS

 Q: Do we get a contract or something that proves you will be our photographer/filmmaker/engineer/editor?

 A: Yes indeed!
 I’m actually the person that will be there creating/capturing the images/video (sometimes with an assistant or second photographer).
 We will sign an agreement that includes everything you can expect and what happens if plans change along the way.
+Click the button below to see more about terms and conditions, and see a sample contract.

 Q: Can we order prints or other products through you? do we have to order through you?